sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - ui-guide.md

 hidden: false
 ---

 This topic describes the color-coded symbols in the Sensible app that visually represent how SenseML queries operate on PDFs.
-Use these symbols to to author and troubleshoot queries.
+Use these symbols to author and troubleshoot queries.

 | Symbol                                            | Represents                           |
 | ------------------------------------------------- | ------------------------------------ |